K-beauty: Medical aesthetics (cosmetic procedures and dermatology)

+Industry

 South Korea is the leader of the global beauty industry, it continues to advance; analysts expect K-Beauty to generate immense growth and expansion of Korean skincare brands to bring in high revenue.
 This continues to be the projection for the upcoming years.

-South Korea is also known for being the center for many skin care brand’s research and development as well as a manufacturing and production hub.
+South Korea is also known for being the center for many skin care brand's research and development as well as a manufacturing and production hub.
 The majority of Koreans are found to be well-educated and informed about skin care and health, so many of the products developed by Korea are thoroughly regulated.
 An additional factor for its success includes the influence of popular culture, such as the Hallyu Wave, where celebrities promote makeup brands and help to promote them domestically and internationally.

-K-Beauty is associated with the Korean Wave; for example, the South Korean cosmetics company Amorepacific sponsored My Love from the Star, a 2014 K-drama whose constant marketing of Amorepacific products resulted in an increase in skincare and lipstick products of 75 and 400 percent.
+K-Beauty is associated with the Korean Wave; for example, the South Korean cosmetics company Amorepacific sponsored My Love from the Star, a 2014 K-drama whose constant marketing of Amorepacific products resulted in an increase in skincare and lipstick sales of up to 75 and 400 percent.
 The combination of increased international tourism in South Korea combined with K-Beauty products' presence in duty-free shops has also worked to increase sales of cosmetics in Korea.

 History

 In the past, Koreans were known to create and utilize several skincare and makeup products.
 Additionally, the superficial appearance was thought to be linked to one's inner health and care.
-Many were made from natural ingredients around them such as oils, plants, or natural powders.
-These natural cosmetics at the time added fragrance to the product which was often thought to reduce stress and fatigue, as stated in the Gyuhap Chongseo or Women’s Encyclopedia.
+Many were made from natural ingredients around them, such as oils, plants, or natural powders.
+These natural cosmetics at the time added fragrance to the product which was often thought to reduce stress and fatigue, as stated in the Gyuhap Chongseo or Women's Encyclopedia.
 The origins of Korean beauty developed during the time of the Three Kingdoms where beauty culture became more prevalent.
 A special emphasis was placed upon the Goryeo era as it was known to be the pinnacle for Korean beauty standards.
-In the Joseon Dynasty, the idea of beauty stems from fair-looking skin and cherry lips to accentuates the elegancy of their status.
+In the Joseon dynasty, the idea of beauty stems from fair-looking skin and cherry lips to accentuates the elegancy of their status.